ahazis/cucumber_pageobjcet_wdio_digitalskola/README.md

     ?
 Do you want to add a service to your test setup?
     ?
 Do you want me to run `npm install` yes

-## tambahkan script di package.json
+## Tambahkan script wdio di package.json
     "scripts": {
         "test": "echo \"Error: no test specified\" && exit 1", "wdio": "wdio run wdio.conf.js"